“Greetings from Dunedin” courtesy of Dunedin artist Steve Spathelf

 On a kayak, it’s a long paddle but it’s worth it.
 Three Rooker has beautiful secluded beaches, and a Dunedin local told me “There’s a dolphin pod off Honeymoon Island and Three Rooker.
 Even the dolphin babies will play with you.”
 On my way there I ran into a loggerhead turtle and a few dolphins, but no babies.
 If I wasn’t so paranoid about getting my camera wet, I wouldn’t have missed the photo opportunity of a lifetime.
 Be mindful of the sun and wind.
 Bring sunscreen, and if you’re an inexperienced kayaker, it might be better to avoid the open water and unpredictable waves and stick to the calmer waters of the intracoastal waterway near Dunedin.
 You can explore a few of the sand keys between the Dunedin Causeway and Dunedin Marina.
 For more information on kayaking to Three Rooker Bar, click here.

-Boat tours and booze cruises
+Boat tours, fishing trips, and booze cruises

 Another fun thing to do is go on a dolphin, sunset, or booze cruise; the varieties are almost endless.
 Last year I just walked around the Dunedin Marina and found a boat that was offering sunset dolphin tours.
 It was the ParrotDise Express, and it cost about $30.
 Ask for Captain Jeff.
 Dolphins were seen as well as the elusive green flash at sunset.

 Apart from the dolphin sightings, an unlimited amount of rum punch was available to all those on board.
 This made for a super fun time.
 If, however, dolphin/sunset/booze cruises aren’t your thing, you can always charter a fishing boat for half day or full day fishing trips.
 Captain Dan has the best reputation in Dunedin.
 He runs By Request Charters, and he’ll take you sport fishing, island hopping, shelling, snorkeling — he even does weddings and burials at sea.
 If you manage to catch “the big one,” many of the local restaurants will cook your catch for you, including the Frenchy restaurant chain.
-Monster Charters and Inshore Fishing Charters (in Clearwater) are other options.

 A great way to see Dunedin and the surrounding area is to rent a bicycle from Kafe Racer.
 Walk-ins are welcome, but bicycles are available only on a first-come, first-served basis.
 I recommend cycling the Pinellas Trail, an abandoned rail corridor that has been converted to a pedestrian & cycling trail.
 It stretches from Tarpon Springs in the north all the way to St. Petersburg in the south, a total distance of approximately 60km.
 It also cuts through the heart of Dunedin.